-Sorry about the blurry picture.
+Sorry for the blurry picture, that stuff was HOT.
 Add the flour and butter and cook the roux.
 You want it brown not BURNED!

 Add the celery, onion, garlic and green pepper.
 Saute about 10 minutes.
 Add Worcestershire and parsley, saute another 10 minutes.

 Add stock and sausage.
 Bring to boil, cover and cook for 45 minutes.
 Add tomatoes and okra, simmer for another hour.